Undergraduate Course Catalog 2010-2011

 GEN 604, Principles of Genetics

 Microbiology Track Requirements

-Students opting for the microbiology track must take all courses listed in the biology program with the exception of BIOL 541, General Ecology.
-Two additional courses selected from MICR 504, Brewing and Industrial Microbiology; MICR 602, Pathogenic Microbiology; or MICR 603, Bacteriology of Food are required of students in the microbiology track.
+Students opting for the microbiology track must take all courses listed in the biological sciences program with the exception of BIOL 541 General Ecology.
+Two additional courses selected from BMS 504 Brewing and Industrial Microbiology, BMS 602 Pathogenic Microbiology, or BMS 603 Bacteriology of Food are required of students in the microbiology track.

-Students must complete a minimum of 68 credits to graduate with an Associate of Science degree in Business Administration.
+Students must complete a minimum of 64 credits to graduate with an Associate of Science degree in Business Administration.
 A minimum cumulative GPA of 2.0 is required for graduation.
-In addition to completing 10 general education courses, students must complete 7 courses (28 credits) in the major.
+In addition to completing eight Discovery Program courses and one Inquiry or Inquiry attribute course within their first 48 earned credits, students must complete seven courses (28 credits) in the major and one elective course.

 ADM 400, Introduction to Business